20/20: Top 20 Programming Lessons I've Learned in 20 Years

 - You are not the best at programming.
 Live with it.

-I always thought that I knew so much about programming, but there is always someone out there better than you.
+I always thought I knew so much about programming, but there is always someone out there better than you.
 Always.
 Learn from them.

 - Learn to learn more